ucsb-cs56/ucsb-cs56.github.io/_chapters/HFJ_Chapter_1.md

-If you have worked with Java before, this Chapter is mainly just to remind you of some things--but its still worth reading through just to dust off the cobwebs of Winter Break--and who knows, there might be something that is new, or presented in a new light.
+If you have worked with Java before, this Chapter is mainly just to remind you of some things--but its still worth reading through just to dust off the cobwebs of your knowledge.
+Who knows, there might be something that is new, or presented in a new light.

 Chapter 1, page-by-page